cncf/glossary/LOCALIZATION.md

 # Localization

-Now that the first version of the cloud native glossary is live, we'd love to start translating it into different languages.
+Now that the first version of the cloud native glossary is live, we'd love to start localizing it into different languages.

 ## Basic requirements for a localization team